aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ```bash
 kubectl delete deployment -n kube-system loadbalancer-aws-load-balancer-controller --context hub
 ```
-ArgoCD flags loabBalancer as "OutOfSync"
+Argo CD flags loabBalancer as "OutOfSync"

 ![delete-loadBalancer](/static/images/delete-lb.png)

-(Optional) If you "Sync" then ArgoCD recreates loabBalancer deployment object, we can see the value of having ArgoCD monitoring our deployed objects and fixing them if needed.
+(Optional) If you "Sync" then Argo CD recreates loabBalancer deployment object, we can see the value of having Argo CD monitoring our deployed objects and fixing them if needed.

 ### 5. Delete loadBalancer Application

 We prefer not to install things manually and instead want to rely on syncing with a Git repository to properly bootstrap our cluster add-ons.
 Therefore, let's remove the current add-on for now and reinstall it from Git.

-From ArgoCD UI, select loadbalancer application and select Delete.
+From Argo CD UI, select loadbalancer application and select Delete.

-### ArgoCD
+### Argo CD

 In this load balancer example, the Git repository we deployed from is https://aws.github.io/eks-charts.
 This contains the manifests in Helm format, defining the desired state of the load balancer addon.

-ArgoCD will continuously monitor the hub cluster to detect any configuration drift from this desired state in Git.
-If the live state of the hub cluster diverges from the manifests in the Git repo, ArgoCD will automatically alert  notifying of drift.
+Argo CD will continuously monitor the hub cluster to detect any configuration drift from this desired state in Git.
+If the live state of the hub cluster diverges from the manifests in the Git repo, Argo CD will automatically alert  notifying of drift.

 ![argocd-sync](/static/images/argocd-sync.png)